AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/SALVAGE_LOG.md

 - Extended gTTS backend to support a language parameter and added a language selector in the GUI that becomes active when gTTS is chosen.
-- Added an "Install Backend" button that checks for missing packages and installs them on demand.
+- Added an "Install Backend" button that checks for missing packages and
+- Fixed `install_utils` to use the correct venv Python on Windows so optional backends install properly across platforms. installs them on demand.